 Multiple strategies exist to help you preserve the assets you earned over your lifetime against the devastating financial costs of long-term care.
 Unfortunately, many people don’t know about these planning tools.
 Our attorneys are trained to facilitate conversations about the possibility of long-term care and encourage clients to revisit their estate plan as health changes.

 Individual estates vary in complexity.
-At one point in your lifetime, you may be most concerned about what will happen to your minor children in the event of a tragedy.
-As you reach retirement age, you should start evaluating your need to plan for future health needs.
+Estate plans early in life focus on what will happen to your minor children in the event of the parents’ untimely demise.
+As you reach retirement age, you should start evaluating your need to plan for declining health and related health care.

 Some of the estate planning tools that you should review at different times include: